DepositsTeam/deposits-md/deposits_one_click_checkout_web_sdk.md

 <script src="https://api.deposits.com/sdk/checkout.js"></script>
 ```

-The Second line of code imports our SDK to your web page.
+The second line of code imports our SDK to your web page.
 With this, you can call the appropriate function to initiate the Deposits checkout flow.

 Below is what an implementation of the `DepositsCheckout` would look like: